19h/xnu/README.md

 This will also create a bootable image, kernel.[config],  and a kernel binary with symbols, kernel.[config].unstripped.

+To intall the kernel into a DSTROOT, use the `install_kernels` target:

+    $ make install_kernels DSTROOT=/tmp/xnu-dst

+Hint:
+For a more satisfying kernel debugging experience, with access to all local variables and arguments, but without all the extra check of the DEBUG kernel, add something like:
+	CFLAGS_DEVELOPMENTARM64="-O0 -g -DKERNEL_STACK_MULTIPLIER=2"
+	CXXFLAGS_DEVELOPMENTARM64="-O0 -g -DKERNEL_STACK_MULTIPLIER=2"
+to your make command.
+Replace DEVELOPMENT and ARM64 with the appropriate build and platform.

   * To build with RELEASE kernel configuration